-1. Assignments (6 x 4%)

-Each lab assignment has two components that contribute to your grade.
-Note that Assignments 5 and 6 will be combined at the end of the course.

-- 1. Contribute data to the class dataset.
-Spend 10-30 minutes completing a specific online experiment in CogLab or a survey, as listed in the Course Schedule and linked on Canvas.
-To sign up for CogLab, please see detailed instructions in the Week 1 Module on Canvas. - 2.
-Complete Lab Assignment.
-The assignments will require you to analyze and interpret the data from one of the CogLab or Surveys our class has generated.
-All assignments will be posted on Canvas, where you will submit them.

-Why are you asking me to do it?

-To inspire and measure your learning of Course Goals 1, 2, 3, 4, 7.
+1. Assignments (5 x 4%) What do I need to do?
+Contribute data to the class dataset.
+Spend 10-15 minutes completing a Qualtrics survey.
+Find the link in the Week 1 Module on Canvas.
+Complete five Assignments.
+The assignments will require you to analyze and interpret the data from the Class Survey and/or from a published journal article.
+All assignments and datasets will be posted on Canvas one week before they are due.
+Return to Canvas to submit them.
+Why are you asking To inspire and measure your learning of Course Goals 1, 2, 3, 4, 7. me to do it?
 Assignments form the heart of all sections of PSYC 218.
 Like in all sections of this course, assignments are spread across the term will give you practical experience analyzing data using SPSS (a commonly used statistical software package; see Davidson et al., 2019) and reporting the results.
 How should I prepare?
 Review the Student Guide to SPSS and participate in In-Class SPSS Practice Labs.
 Guide chapters provide detailed information about how to perform all the SPSS functions you will need for the assignments, including screen shots from SPSS.
 Five times during the term, class time will involve hands-on demonstrations of how to use SPSS for the upcoming assignment, as well as a sample set of questions.
 These resources will provide you with everything you need to succeed.
 Although you may ask for assistance, you must complete the analyses and write-ups on your own.
 You may not share your work with other students or use another student's work.
 Please see page 12 for further discussion of Academic Integrity including Generative Artificial Intelligence (e.g., ChatGPT).

-I merge and analyze your data, and then create each assignment based on those data from our current class, as well as a detailed answer key for our Teaching Fellows to use to score your answers.
+Dr. Rawn, how will you support my success?
+I merge and analyze the data, and then create each assignment based on those data from our current class, as well as a detailed answer key for our Teaching Fellows to use to score your answers.
 I have created space in the course for our Teaching Fellows to lead you in SPSS Practice Labs.
-I post the assignment after the corresponding Practice Lab, for you to complete on your own time.
-I work with the Teaching Fellows on the Practice Labs to ensure they prepare you well for the assignments.
+I post the assignment after the corresponding

-You are encouraged to meet with your Teaching Fellows during their office hours if you require assistance with the assignments.
-You may also use the discussion boards on Canvas to discuss with your Teaching Fellows and peers any issues you encounter while completing the assignments.

-I have prepared for you a Re-grade request process.
-If you feel strongly that a question on any test or assignment was graded unfairly, you may submit the Re-Grade Request Form.
-To qualify, you must submit the form within 2 weeks of the date grades were posted on Canvas.
-I will consider your request carefully and will respond via email as soon as possible.
-Re-grading may result in an increase or decrease.
-That re-grade is final.

-How do I submit?
-What do I do if I miss a deadline (or know I have to miss an assignment deadline)?